austinschoolofgamedesign/hub-world/README.md

 This would involve looking into creating online courses, physical location(s), accreditation, etc.
 We'll be using our resources to help create textbooks, become integral in influencing industry norms, sponsor game design jams, and open doors for those wanting to be a force in the game design industry.

-## Contribute <!-- TODO -->
+## Contribute

 *ASGD* is built by a group of passionate game design nerds that want to make game design more accessible.
+Everything here has been written and contributed by everyday normal folks like you.

+If you've ever done a game analysis, designed a board game, GM'd a tabletop game in a unique way, written a game design blog, or anything of the sort, you're exactly the kind of person that will make *Austin School of Game Design* grow and thrive.

-Check out the [contributions documentation](/CONTRIBUTOR.md) for a step-by-step guide of how to contribute to the ASGD project when you're ready!
+Check out our [step-by-step contributor guide](/CONTRIBUTOR.md) for more details when you're ready!

 ## Licensed under Creative Commons